 The single-count rates for the idler and signal can be expressed as follows

-Note that, the leakage/residue of the pump, the efficiency of the measurement chain $\eta_j$, and the dark counts $D_j$ of the photodetectors add extra terms to the single-count rates
+Note that the leakage/residue of the pump, the efficiency of the measurement chain $\eta_j$, and the dark counts $D_j$ of the photodetectors add extra terms to the single-count rates

-with $j=s,i$ and as described in the Methods.
-Note that, the additional noise photons arising from the pump leakage $N_{j,p}=\beta_{j} P$ shows a linear dependency to the pump power $P$ \cite{Clemmen2009, Engin2013}.
+with $j=s,i$.
+Note that the additional noise photons arising from the pump leakage $N_{j,p}=\beta_{j} P$ shows a linear dependency to the pump power $P$ \cite{Clemmen2009, Engin2013}.
 The coefficient $\beta_j$ is affected by imperfections in the bandpass filter and the presence of laser sidebands.
 These imperfections enable pump photons to reach the photodetectors, leading to an overall increase in the total single counts integrated over the measurement time.